ruicore/ruicore/README.md

 I enjoy solving problems through **systems thinking** and thrive on connecting the dots between **engineering**, **data**, and **real-world usability**.
 Whether it’s **debugging backend bottlenecks** or **optimizing training pipelines**, I aim to build solutions that are both **elegant and practical**.

-> 🧩 *Let’s collaborate on scalable systems, AI projects, or just exchange ideas about clean architecture and machine learning workflows!*
+> 🧩 *Let’s collaborate on scalable systems, AI projects, or just exchange ideas about anything!*